axrp/axrp.github.io/_posts/2026-02-17-episode-49-caspar-oesterheld-program-equilibrium.markdown

 Thanks so much for having me.

 **Daniel Filan** (02:30:57):
 This episode is edited by Kate Brunotts, and Amber Dawn Ace helped with the transcription.
 The opening and closing themes are by Jack Garrett.
-This episode was recorded at FAR.Labs.
-Financial support for the episode was provided by the Long-Term Future Fund, along with patrons such as Alexey Malafeev.
-You can become a patron yourself at patreon.com/axrpodcast or give a one-off donation at ko-fi.com/axrpodcast.
-Finally, if you have any feedback about the podcast, you can fill out a super short survey at axrp.fyi.
+This episode was recorded at [FAR.Labs](https://far.ai/programs/far-labs).
+Financial support for the episode was provided by the [Long-Term Future Fund](https://funds.effectivealtruism.org/funds/far-future), along with [patrons](https://patreon.com/axrpodcast) such as Alexey Malafeev.
+You can become a patron yourself at [patreon.com/axrpodcast](https://patreon.com/axrpodcast) or give a one-off donation at [ko-fi.com/axrpodcast](https://ko-fi.com/axrpodcast).
+Finally, if you have any feedback about the podcast, you can fill out a super short survey at [axrp.fyi](axrp.fyi).

-**Daniel Filan** (02:04:21):
-This episode is edited by Kate Brunotts, and Amber Dawn Ace helped with transcription.
-The opening and closing themes are by Jack Garrett.
-This episode was recorded at [FAR.Labs](https://far.ai/programs/far-labs), and the podcast is supported by [patrons](https://patreon.com/axrpodcast) such as Alexey Malafeev.
-To read the transcript, you can visit [axrp.net](https://axrp.net).
-You can also become a patron at [patreon.com/axrpodcast](https://patreon.com/axrpodcast) or give a one-off donation at [ko-fi.com/axrpodcast](https://ko-fi.com/axrpodcast).
-Finally, you can leave your thoughts on this episode at [axrp.fyi](axrp.fyi).